Learning Outcomes

 MBE Syllabus

-For the MBE, you are required to understand the rules governing contract damages, especially the calculation and limits of expectation interest.
-This article covers:
+For the MBE, you are required to understand contract remedies and the calculation of damages, with a focus on the following syllabus points:

-- The definition and purpose of expectation interest in contract law.
+- The definition and purpose of expectation interest as the primary measure of contract damages.

 - The distinction between direct (general), incidental, and consequential damages.

-- The duty to mitigate and limits on damages.
+- The duty to mitigate and its effect on recoverable damages.

 Test Your Knowledge